haydenw2005/haydenw2005/README.md

 # Hey.
-I'm Hayden 👋
+I'm Hayden

-My name is **Hayden White**, and I'm an undergraduate student at **Purdue University** pursuing a high-impact career in the software industry.
-With over a year of hands-on industry experience already under my belt, I am constantly seeking new opportunities to further develop my skills and contribute to the thriving innovation around me, with the long-term mission of making tangible improvements to the lives of others.
+My name is **Hayden White**, and I'm an undergraduate at Purdue University and a software engineer focused on building practical solutions that solve real problems.
+With over a year of hands-on, full-stack experience, I’ve worked on both front-end and back-end projects to develop robust web applications.
+Through my studies, I’ve also built a strong foundation in low-level systems programming and machine learning.
+I’m always looking to learn something new and contribute to the meaningful projects that make a difference.Hi 👋, I’m Hayden White, an undergraduate at Purdue University and a software engineer focused on building practical solutions that solve real problems.
+With over a year of hands-on, full-stack experience, I’ve worked on both front-end and back-end projects to develop robust web applications.
+Through my studies, I’ve also built a strong foundation in low-level systems programming and machine learning.
+I’m always looking to learn something new and contribute to the meaningful projects that make a difference.

 ---